Seussical: Act I

 Gertrude, meanwhile, has fallen in love with Horton, but is afraid he does not notice her because of her own tail, which consists of only "one droopy-droop feather" ("The One Feather Tail of Miss Gertrude McFuzz").
 At the advice of Mayzie, whose tail is enormous and dazzling, she consumes pills which make her tail grow new feathers.
-Gertrude is so excited that she overdoses, causing her tail to grow long and unwieldy ("Amayzing Mayzie"/"Amazing Gertrude").
+Gertrude is so excited that she overdoses, causing her tail to grow long and unwieldy ("Amazing Mayzie"/"Amazing Gertrude").

 Horton is ambushed by the Wickersham brothers, a gang of delinquent monkeys, who steal the clover and make off with it ("Monkey Around").
 Horton gives chase until the Wickershams hand the clover to an eagle named Vlad Vladikoff, who drops it into a large patch of identical clovers ("Chasing the Whos").
 Here, the Cat cuts briefly into the action to remind the audience how lucky they are to not be Horton ("How Lucky You Are").
 Undeterred, Horton begins to look for the clover, hoping the Whos are still alive, when Gertrude catches up with him and tries to get him to notice her new tail.
 Horton is too busy, so she leaves to take more pills ("Notice Me, Horton").

 Horton is about to search his three millionth clover when he loses hope.
 Mayzie, sitting in a nearby tree, offers to help him forget about the Whos by hatching an egg that she is too lazy to care for ("How Lucky You Are (Reprise)").
 Horton reluctantly agrees, and Mayzie leaves for a vacation.
 Horton sits through months of harsh weather as he tries to decide between the egg and the Whos ("Horton Sits on the Egg") before he is captured by hunters, who take him away along with the entire tree.
 Gertrude tries to stop the hunters, but cannot fly due to her heavy tail.

 The Cat closes the act with a reprise of "How Lucky You Are", and conducts the band during the intermission.